Die Roll Stats

 I wrote this analyzer so you can see the differences between whatever type of rolling method you pick.
 I don't suggest you use a high number of dice, otherwise it will take significantly longer to generate statistics.
 My machine bombs out at about 10 dice.

 Feel free to try out your own die rolling strings, like "5d4 + 3" or "6d8".
 The "d" must be lowercase.
 To drop the lowest x dice, use an uppercase D, like "4d6D1" means to roll 4d6 and drop the lowest 1 die.
+To drop the highest x dice, use an uppercase P, like "4d6P1" means to roll 4d6 and drop the highest 1 die roll.

 Besides the links above, I have also seen these ideas: